 This statement excludes:

-Security structures captured in scope of SSAP No. 26R—Bonds.
+Securities captured in scope of SSAP No. 26R—Bonds.

-Mortgage loans in scope of SSAP No. 37—Mortgage Loans that qualify under an SVO structural assessment as SVO-Identified Credit Tenant Loans are excluded as these are captured as issuer credit obligations under SSAP No. 26R.
+Mortgage loans in scope of SSAP No. 37—Mortgage Loans that qualify under an SVO structural assessment as SVO-Identified Credit Tenant Loans.
+These investments are excluded as these are captured as issuer credit obligations under SSAP No. 26R.

-Security structures that do not qualify as Asset-Backed Securities, including structures that provide varying principal or interest based on underlying equity appreciation or depreciation, an equity-based derivative, or other referenced variable.
-This includes principal-protected notes (or principal protected securities) and structured notes that have any components within the structure that provide returns based on underlying reference variables.
+Securities that do not qualify as Asset-Backed Securities per the bond definition in SSAP No. 26R—Bonds.

 SUMMARY CONCLUSION